scott-love/recabee-website/content/fr/confs/index.md

           text: conference website
           url: 'https://comparativecognition.org/conference.php'
       - title: The 58th Congress of the International Society for Applied Ethology
-        content: 'TBA 2025 in Utrecht, Netherlands'
+        content: '4 to 8 August, 2025 in Utrecht, Netherlands'
         align: center
         background:
           image: